zacharyjrich/CSS-think-google-replica/README.md

 ## Objectives

-1) Will respond to at least three different screen sizes.
+1) Respond to at least three different screen sizes

 2) Images will be fluid

-3) Understanding of responsive design patterns is demonstrated
+3) Demonstrate understanding of responsive design patterns

 ## Setup/Installation Requirements